 The girl's second appearance caused a stir, but not greater than the excitement caused by the man who always wore a tattered Los Angeles Lakers tank top.
-Some called him a holy man, but I recalled him as a leader of the group who killed my father and mother.
-He executed a baby girl he said was possessed.
+Some called him a holy man, but I recalled him as a leader of the group said was possessed.